whaibetter/whaibetter/README.md

 - 👋 Hi, I’m @whaibetter
+- 👀 I am learning the postgraduate class of computer technology in zhejiang university of technology of China
-- 👀 I’m learning the undergraduate class of data science and big data technology in zhejiang university of science and technology of China
+  -  I am once learning the undergraduate class of data science and big data technology in zhejiang university of science and technology of China
 - 🌱 I’m currently learning java and big data
 - 💞️
 - 📫 How to reach me:
-- wechat:whaibetter
+- wechat:whaihalo
 - email: whaifree@163.com

 <!---